 Legal Process – Choosing Your Attorney

-Once clear blood results and psychological reports have been received in 8-10 days after her visit to the fertility clinic, your prospective Surrogate is then be officially “approved” by your clinic.
-All that’s left before you can begin your journey is contracts
+Once clear blood results and psychological reports have been received in 8-10 days after she visited the fertility clinic, your prospective Surrogate is then officially “approved” by your clinic.
+All that’s left before you can begin your journey is a surrogacy contract.

-One of the most important steps you can do to protect yourself and your Surrogate is to select a qualified attorney experienced in surrogacy.
-Family Makers is privileged to partner with legal experts throughout the United States and abroad who will prepare and negotiate your surrogacy agreement.
+One of the most important steps you can take to protect yourself and your gestational carrier is to select a qualified attorney experienced in surrogacy to discuss all of the legal aspects of the surrogacy process.
+Family Makers is privileged to partner with legal experts throughout the United States to prepare and negotiate your surrogacy agreement.
 In most cases, you will use this same legal expert once your Surrogate becomes pregnant to ensure you are acknowledged as the baby’s legal parents by obtaining a Pre-Birth Order.

-Contracts can be a bit stressful, even for matches who believe they are on the same page about everything.
-As part of preparing for this stage of the process, Family Makers supplies a detailed list of match terms outlining all of the things you and your Surrogate have already agreed on, including compensation and delivery location.
-Surrogacy contracts, some as lengthy as forty pages, cover anything and everything that could arise during your journey and can provide you with piece of mind that both parties are as protected as possible throughout the process.
+Legal contracts can be stressful, even for matches who believe they are on the same page about everything.
+As part of preparing for this stage of the process, Family Makers will supply a detailed list of match terms outlining all of the things you and your Surrogate have already agreed on, including compensation, monthly allowances, benefits, and delivery location.
+Surrogacy contracts, some as long as forty pages, cover anything and everything that could arise during your journey and can provide you with peace of mind that both parties are as protected as possible throughout the medical surrogacy process.
 Once contracts have been approved by you and by your Surrogate, you will visit a notary to sign.
-It’s now official and now the exciting part begins!
+It’s now official, and the exciting part begins!

 Preparing for Embryo Transfer

-Once your attorney has provided a legal clearance letter to your clinic stating that contracts have been finalized and executed, a number of things start happening! n addition to the administrative side of things that we will be handling for you, such as setting up your escrow account and activating any required insurance policies, your Surrogate will finally begin preparing her body for embryo transfer.
-During this time, your clinic will also create a medication calendar and protocol for your Surrogate to follow.
-Your Surrogate’s Case Manager will review her shipment of medications and instructions just to confirm that there are no outstanding questions or concerns she should address with the clinic before beginning.
+Once your attorney has provided a legal clearance letter to your clinic stating that contracts have been finalized and executed, several things start happening!
+In addition to the administrative side of things that we will handle, such as setting up your escrow account and activating any required insurance policies, your Surrogate will finally begin preparing for successful embryo transfer.
+During this time, your clinic will also create a medication calendar, medical procedure, and protocol for your Surrogate to follow.
+Your Surrogate’s Case Manager will review her shipment of medications and instructions to confirm that there are no outstanding questions or concerns she should address with the clinic before beginning.

-Many Surrogates do not live physically close to their Intended Parents’ fertility clinic, which means that a clinic located near her home is utilized.
-This is what we call a “monitoring clinic,” and is the place she will be receiving 2-3 ultrasounds and blood work in preparation for transfer.
+Many Surrogates do not live physically close to their Intended Parent’s fertility clinic, which means that a clinic located near her home is utilized.
+This clinic is what we call a “monitoring clinic” and is where your surrogate will be receiving 2-3 ultrasound check-ins and blood work in preparation for transfer.

 Positive Pregnancy Test!

-Ten days after transfer, a blood test is performed to determine if there is a specific hormone present to indicate pregnancy.
-This is commonly called “beta,” and should increase steadily over time.
-Your fertility specialist will order a second, and sometimes third, blood text to ensure that these levels are rising appropriately…indicating a viable pregnancy.
+Ten days after transfer, a blood test is performed to determine if a specific hormone, HCG, is present to indicate pregnancy.
+The test is commonly called “beta” and should show an increase in HCG steadily over time.
+Your fertility specialist will order a second and sometimes third blood test to ensure that these levels are rising, indicating a viable pregnancy.